 1. Power: Jesus is selectively demonstrating his power over Creation.
 We’re seeing Jesus’ power in action.

 He is over Creation.
-He may choose to use this power, or not – that’s his decision.
-For me, I’m left with a deepening sense of his majesty and power.
-That makes a difference to how I understand him.
+He may choose to use this power or not—that’s his decision.
+For me, there is a deep sense of his majesty and power.
+That makes a difference in how I understand him.

 2. Timing: Only after the disciples had rowed into a strong headwind most of the night did Jesus calm the storm.

 The disciples were probably tired and their muscles sore.
 They probably were yearning for some dry clothes and a warm bed.
-Why did Jesus send them on their journey when he did – why not the next morning, weather permitting?
+So why did Jesus send them on their journey when he did – why not the next morning, weather permitting?

-Aren’t there times when we ask “Why” God is doing or allowing something in our lives – especially when it makes things difficult, uncomfortable, even painful?
+Are there not times when we ask “Why” God is doing or allowing something in our lives – especially when it makes things difficult, uncomfortable, even painful?

 Jesus commanded the disciples to go to the other side.
 They obeyed.
 Despite the hardships of those hours of rowing, they experienced something about Jesus (and themselves) that changed them forever.
-If they had resisted and waited for the calm waters the next morning they would have missed it.
+They would have missed if they had resisted and waited for the calm waters the next morning.

 In particular, Peter responded to Jesus’ command, “Come.”
-Peter stepped out of the boat and began walking on the water.
+Then, Peter stepped out of the boat and began walking on water.
 Do you think he ever forgot that moment?